 Connectivity Segment to Witness Rapid Growth During the Forecast Period

-Inflight connectivity includes services, such as internet browsing, text messaging, cell phone usage (where permitted), and emailing.
+Inflight connectivity includes services like internet browsing, text messaging, cell phone usage (where permitted), and emailing.
 Most of the airlines, these days, started offering inflight Wi-Fi for passengers on select flights, based on the class they choose.
 Airlines that have onboard Wi-Fi are now putting efforts to make it better, faster, and cheaper.
 Inflight Wi-Fi has become a prominent means for inflight entertainment delivery.
-The growth in the content segment is also attributed to the increase of new IFEC equipment on the aircraft, for which the demand for the software has increased.
+The growth in the content segment is also attributed to the increase of new IFEC equipment on the aircraft.
+Thus, the demand for the software has increased.
 Many android and proprietary software have emerged in the recent past, giving the airlines a plethora of options to choose from.
-However, as most of the software comes preinstalled with the hardware, the hardware reliability also plays a major role in the sales of the software.
-Off late, there is a growth in the adoption of Wireless Inflight Entertainment (W-IFE) Systems among the airlines.
-The reason for this is that the W-IFE has almost the same onboard architecture as inflight connectivity, excluding the terminals required for a live connection.
+However, as most software comes preinstalled with the hardware, hardware reliability plays a major role in the sales of the software.
+There is a growth in the adoption of wireless inflight entertainment (W-IFE) systems among the airlines, as W-IFE has almost the same onboard architecture as inflight connectivity, excluding the terminals required for a live connection.
 The wireless kit is fully embedded and requires supplemental type certification (STC).
-Due to the natural advantage of their expertise in wireless connectivity, IFC providers have entered the W-IFE industry.
-As such, the growth in W-IFE is also increasing the market for the IFC providers.
-Also, the growth in inflight entertainment is generating demand for data for streaming, thereby driving the market for inflight connectivity.
+Due to the natural advantage of their expertise in wireless connectivity, IFC providers entered the W-IFE industry.
+The growth in W-IFE is also increasing the market for the IFC providers.
+Moreover, the growth in inflight entertainment generates demand for streaming data, driving the market for inflight connectivity.

 To understand key trends, Download Sample Report

 Asia-Pacific to Witness the Highest Growth During the Forecast Period